mayaeliza/bellybutton_diversity/README.md

 # bellybutton_diversity

 ## Overview
-Use JavaScript to create a dashboard that sorts through belly button bacteria data and reflects results in a bar graph, bubble chart, and gauge chart.
+Use JavaScript to create a dashboard that sorts through belly button bacteria data and reflects results for individuals in a bar graph, bubble chart, and gauge chart.

 ## Resources
 JavaScript, VS Code, CSS, HTML